argoproj/argo-cd/docs/operator-manual/notifications/triggers.md

 **Mono Repo Usage**

-In case one repo is used to sync multiple applications `oncePer: app.status.sync.revision` field will trigger a notification for each commit.
-Therefore better approach will be using `oncePer: app.status.operationState.syncResult.revision` statement.
-This way notification will be sent only for a particular Application's revision.
+When one repo is used to sync multiple applications, the `oncePer: app.status.sync.revision` field will trigger a notification for each commit.
+For mono repos, the better approach will be using `oncePer: app.status.operationState.syncResult.revision` statement.
+This way a notification will be sent only for a particular Application's revision.

 ### oncePer